You may feel disconcerted after realising that someone has taken a photo of you in public and has published it without your consent.

-Alternatively, you may submit a complaint to the Personal Data Protection Commission, which may then investigate whether there was any non-compliance with the PDPA by the organisation (s 50(1) PDPA).
+Alternatively, you may submit a complaint to the Personal Data Protection Commission, which may then investigate whether there was any non-compliance with the PDPA on the part of the organisation.

-You may be able to sue the other party (section 11(1) of the Protection from Harassment Act [“PHA”]) in the following circumstances:
+You may be able to sue the other party for harassment under the Protection from Harassment Act in the following circumstances:

-- If the other party had intended to cause “harassment, alarm or distress” to you, and therefore published “threatening, abusive or insulting words” (along with the photo), which led you to feel harassed, alarmed or distressed (s 3(1)(b) PHA), unless he can show that he had acted reasonably.
+- If the other party had intended to cause “harassment, alarm or distress” to you, and therefore published “threatening, abusive or insulting words” (along with the photo), which led you to feel harassed, alarmed or distressed.
+This is unless he can show that he had acted reasonably.

-- If the other party published “threatening, abusive or insulting words” (along with the photo), which led you to feel harassed, alarmed or distressed (s 4(1)(b) PHA), unless he can show that he had acted reasonably or that he had no reason to believe that you would have heard, seen, or otherwise perceived the words in question.
+- If the other party published “threatening, abusive or insulting words” (along with the photo), which led you to feel harassed, alarmed or distressed.
+This is unless he can show that he had acted reasonably or that he had no reason to believe that you would have heard, seen, or otherwise perceived the words in question.

-Also, you may apply to the District Court for a protection order (s 12(1) PHA) or lodge a Magistrate’s Complaint at the Community Justice Tribunals Division (CJTD) to stop the harassment.
+Also, you may apply to the District Court for a protection order or lodge a Magistrate’s Complaint at the Community Justice Tribunals Division (CJTD) to stop the harassment.

 For more details on these elements and defences, refer to our guide on defamation.

 While image rights are not recognised under Singapore law, you may consider suing the other party for passing off if your photo was used without your consent by the other party for commercial purposes.
-To establish a claim for passing off, you need to fulfill three requirements.
+To establish a claim for passing off, you need to fulfil 3 requirements:

 The UK case of Fenty and Others v Arcadia and Others EWCA Civ 3 provides some guidance as to how the Singapore courts may in future safeguard the commercial use of individuals’ images via the tort of passing off.